Vintage Red Adidas Bag

 Based out of the back house their mother had run a laundry business in, the Dassler brothers, Rudolf and Adi, created The Dassler Brothers Shoe Factory in 1924.
-Adi, short for Adolf, had grown up making javelins and discus in his free time because of his love for sport.
+Adi, short for Adolf, had grown up making javelins and discus in his flat rate time because of his love for sport.
 He completed an apprenticeship as a baker but immediately decided it wasn't for him and instead began learning how to stitch from his father.
 This is around the time Adi began to experiment with different shoe designs for different sports, discovering that it might produce considerable results.
 The pair worked hard as a team for years and created a renowned business in Germany by helping to develop the spiked running shoe which a large portion of the German track and field team used.
 Their breakout onto the international stage, however, wouldn't come until the 1936 Olympics.

 During the Olympics, Adolf Dassler approached American track and field star Jesse Owens and convinced him to wear his handcrafted spikes while competing.
 Owens agreed and used the Dassler brother's cleats to win four gold medals, breaking his own long jump record and defeating the German powerhouse relay team in the process.
 The relationship with Jesse Owens would catapult Dassler shoes into the international market and gave them the boost they needed to expand past Germany.
 Due to their recent rise in popularity, the brother's began selling upwards of 200,000 shoes a year prior to WWII.
 In the thralls of WWII, their relationship with Jesse Owens would save the Dessler Shoe Factory.
 Once American forces discovered the factory had worked with Jesse Owens they allowed it to remain standing and continue production.
 Troops became consistent customers and brought their gear back to America, further spreading the Dessler name.
 Following the War and the devastation brought on Germany, the Dassler brother's worked to rebuild their company and community, but a schism would soon arise between the two brothers.